spectrum-customizer/spectrum-ios-native-wrapper/README.md

 Adding the library to a project
 -------------------------------

-First, download the project from TK.
+First, download the project from https://github.com/spectrum-customizer/spectrum-ios-native-wrapper.
 Then, in XCode:

 1. Click on the project
 2. Click on embedded binaries